mofasseldotcom/easy-to-use-git-tutorial/README.md

 	git push -u origin master
 	git push -u github master

-#I collected and gathered all the codes above to use easily from one place.
-If anyone wants to update some codes or snippets he/she is most welcome
+<p>I collected and gathered all the codes above to use easily from one place.
+If anyone wants to update some codes or snippets he/she is most welcome</p>